 Place the bulb in the hole flat end down.
 Fill in the hole, being careful not to overly compact the soil.
 Mulch the soil lightly with leaf mould or homemade compost.
 This will help to further enrich the soil as well as improving moisture retention.

 Space the bulbs to a distance equal to three times their diameter.
-Depending on the variety you are growing this can be 8 to 18 inches apart.
+Depending on the variety of Asiatic Lilies you are growing this can be 8 to 18 inches apart.

 Growing in Containers

-Like most other varieties, the asiatic lily is well suited to container growing.
+Like most other varieties of Asiatic Lilies, the asiatic lily is well suited to container growing.
 Asiatic lily hybrid varieties such as speciosum, auratum and longiflorum, are commonly grown in containers indoors and forced.
 Forcing involved keeping the bulbs in a cool environment before moving them into a warmer location, such as a house, to encourage flowering.

 Your chosen container should be deep, clean and have drainage holes in the bottom.
 Place a 2 inch thick layer of pebbles, crocks, or other drainage material in the bottom of the container.
 Fill the container with fresh, potting compost.